 Step-by-step recipe instructions

-2. In the meantime prepare the vegetables.
-In a large pan melt the butter, add the chopped onion, grated carrot, celery root and a pinch of salt and cook over a low-medium heat for about 5 minutes stirring often.
-This will help release more flavour from the vegetables.
+2. Sautee vegetables: In the meantime prepare the vegetables.
+In a large pan melt the butter with oil, add the onion and leek and cook gently for 3 minutes stirring often.
+Add grated carrot, celery root and continue cooking over a medium heat for about 4 minutes stirring often (this will help release more flavour from the vegetables).
+Remove from the heat.

-3. Add the vegetable mixture as well as cubed potatoes into the pot, stir, cover, bring to the boil again then lower the heat and simmer for 15 minutes.
+3. Cook soup: To the soup pot add the vegetable mixture and cubed potatoes.
+Stir, cover, bring to the boil again then lower the heat and simmer for 15 minutes.

-4. Add the grated dill pickles, brine, parsley and a little water (if the soup seems too thick).
-Stir, bring to the boil then simmer for about 8 minutes.
+4. Add dill pickles: Add the grated dill pickles, brine water (a small amount at first) and a little more stock if needed (if the soup seems too thick).
+Stir, add pepper to taste then cover and simmer for 8-10 minutes.
+Remove from the heat.

 Serving suggestions

-- You will need Polish dill pickles in natural brine (NOT in vinegar) to make this soup.
-They are available to buy from Polish delicatessens.
+- Use traditional Polish dill pickles in natural brine ('ogόrki kiszone'), not in vinegar.
+They are available to buy from Polish stores.

 - Adjust the amount of pickle brine to your taste.

-- You may not need to add any salt (both the pickles and brine are quite salty).
+- You may not need to add any salt, but be generous with pepper.

-- Refrigerate your pickle cucumber soup for up to 4 days.
+- Refrigerate your Polish pickled cucumber soup for up to 4 days.

 - Freeze for up to 3 months.